Dievas: Lithuanian conception of divinity

 However, this understanding excludes the conception of a pantheon or of some other possible council of gods in the old pagan Lithuanian religion.

 Many well-established sources concerning Lithuanian mythology do not contradict this conception, although there is not much data available.
 The lack of data leaves a wide gap for interpretations, and as a consequence, many scholars do not agree on all of the points above.

 For example, a historian of the early 19th century, Theodor Narbutt, took the presence of the pantheon in Lithuanian mythology as an axiom.
 And, in spite of being subsequently criticized that his sources were unreliable, and that his interpretations did not always concur with evident data from Lithuanian folklore, Narbutt's mythology was presented in a pictorial and detailed way.
 His works had a certain influence on the thinking and ideas of some scholars.

 Gintaras Beresnevičius noted that Dievas assumed a position of a non-active divine being - deus otiosus - therefore his cult among the Balts was doubtful and that sacred places devoted to Dangaus Dievas are not even mentioned in the Baltic mythology.

 Concerning the God (Dievas) in the old Lithuanian religion, modern interpretations lack sources too.
 Regardless of the fact that the conception of the single Chief God was acknowledged by Lithuanians is well documented and is not in doubt.
-The word Dievas itself seems to be omitted respectfully or changed to its epithets in Lithuanian: Aukščiausiasis ('the Highest'), Visagalis ('the Omnipotent'), Praamžis ('the Eternal one') or Pondzejis ('Lord God') and in Prussian as Occopirmzts.
+The word Dievas itself seems to be omitted respectfully or changed to its epithets in Lithuanian: Aukštojas ("The High One") Aukščiausiasis ('the Highest'), Visagalis ('the Omnipotent'), Praamžis ('the Eternal one') or Pondzejis ('Lord God'), and in Prussian as Occopirmzts.